yuyichao/planisphere-tools/README.md

 ### 2. Install the script

-Copy planisphere-report to ```/usr/bin/planisphere-report``` (or wherever you want) and make sure its executable.
+Copy planisphere-report to ```/usr/bin/planisphere-report``` (or wherever you want) and make sure it's executable.

 ### 3. Setup a cron job

-Add a cronjob to run regularly (ie once a day) to run the script.
+Add a cronjob to run regularly (e.g. once a day) to run the script.
 This should run as root as linux does not allow non-root users to access the device's serial number.